lxj616/rebrickr/README.md

       * Once you're satisfied with the settings, make adjustments to your model in the 'Customize Model' dropdown menu
   * Future improvements:
       * Add mode for selecting verts at locations next to bricks and adding bricks there
-      * Add functionality for changing brick type
-      * Add many more brick types, including sloped bricks, studs, and cylinders
+      * Add many more brick types, including inverted sloped bricks and tiles
       * For animation, if last frame's brickFreqMatrix matches current frame's brickFreqMatrix, save time by just keeping that model around for another frame or duplicating it for the next frame or something
       * Prefer overlapping and staggering over stacking of bricks
       * New feature: SNOT (studs not on top) functionality